ZhexiongLiu/eRevise-RF-System/README.md

 eRevise+RF system has been launched here https://erevise.lrdc.pitt.edu/.
 We provide a recorded [Demo Video](https://youtu.be/AOyd7sVHRwg?feature=shared) and [Poster](https://drive.google.com/file/d/1DvZ5QeaLAkk_G_36Pq_duAyc22DDmbZB/view) to illustrate the system usage.
 Please note the system is not open for registration at the moment due to IRB constraints at the University of Pittsburgh to protect user privacy.
 Please contact the author at zhexiong [at] cs.pitt.edu to request user accounts.

-Please visit our [Project Homepage](https://sites.google.com/view/erevise) about our publication.
+Please visit our [Project Homepage](https://sites.google.com/view/erevise) to read more of our publications.